tarantool/doc/doc/1.10/book/cartridge/index.rst

-.. _cluster:
+.. _cartridge:

 ********************************************************************************
-Clustering
+Tarantool Cartridge
 ********************************************************************************

-In this chapter, we explain how you can benefit with Tarantool Cartridge, a framework for developing, deploying, and managing cluster applications based on Tarantool.
+In this chapter, we explain how you can benefit with Tarantool Cartridge, a framework for developing, deploying, and managing applications based on Tarantool.

 This chapter contains the following sections: